-A survey was conducted of viruses infecting cassava in NE Brazil (states included parts of Bahia, Perambuco and Ceará).
-Much of this semiarid area is used for selecting and producing the germplasm for the IFAD project (emphasis on Africa).
-Based on the observations of symptoms, CVMV is widespread throughout these areas of Brazil.
-Typical infection rates were 20-30%, ates were 20-30%, but some fields had 100% Exact losses in cassava infected with CVMV are infection. unknown, but the plant does produce good RY even though the virus is prevalent.
+A survey was conducted of viruses infecting cassava in NE Brazil (states included parts of Bahia, Perambuco and Much of this semiarid area is used for selecting Ceará). and producing the germplasm for the IFAD project (emphasis Based on the observations of symptoms, CVMV is on Africa). throughout these of Brazil. widespread areas Typical infection rates were 20-30%, but some fields had 100% infection.
+Exact losses in cassava infected with CVMV are unknown, but the plant does produce good RY even though the virus is prevalent.
 This viral disease is probably similar to CCMV, which causes 20-30% RY losses in infected plants.
 More information on the losses caused by this virus is needed to determine its importance.
 The development of rapid diagnostic techniques for detecting CVMV is also needed to facilitate the exchange of clean germplasm.